berkayikush/An-Interpreter-for-a-Small-Procedural-Programming-Language-in-Python/README.md

 ## Overview

-Compact is a small programming language created by Berkay.
+Compact is a small procedural programming language explicitly created to be interpreted by my interpreter.

 It supports a range of fundamental programming concepts, including variable declaration, order of operations, conditional statements, nested loops, nested functions, and recursion.